How meningitis-causing bacteria may sense fever to avoid immune killing

-Category: Environment Hits: 2Researchers have discovered a mechanism through which meningitis-causing bacteria can evade our immune system.
+Category: Climate Hits: 4Researchers have discovered a mechanism through which meningitis-causing bacteria can evade our immune system.
 In laboratory tests, they found that Streptococcus pneumoniae and Haemophilus influenzae respond to increasing temperatures by producing safeguards that keep them from getting killed.
 This may prime their defenses against our immune system and increase their chances of survival, the researchers say.

 Read more https://www.sciencedaily.com/releases/2021/04/210429142632.htm